Heart Failure (HF)

 Filling problems usually occur because the walls of the ventricles have become stiff.
 As a result, the ventricles cannot fill with blood normally, and too little blood is pumped out.
 As people age, heart muscle tends to become stiffer, making heart failure due to filling problems more likely.
 High blood pressure can cause filling problems because it makes the heart muscle thicker and stiffer.

 Filling problems are not always caused by a stiff heart.
 For example, in atrial fibrillation (an abnormal heart rhythm more common with aging), the atria beat rapidly and irregularly.
 As a result, the atria do not move enough blood into the ventricles.
-If atrial fibrillation occurs suddenly in older people, heart failure may result.
+If atrial fibrillation occurs suddenly in older adults, heart failure may result.

 Pumping problems